haptork/easyLambda/_docs/08-unit-expr.md

 fn(const int&, float int&), fn(tuple<int, float>), fn(const tuple<const int&,
 const float&>&).
 All are equivalent, however constant references or tuple of those do not make a copy and can improve the performance.
-Internally, there are no copies made even for shuffle as the rows are represented internally by tuple of const references.
+Internally, there are no copies made for column selection as the rows are represented internally by tuple of const references.
 The parameters for reduce function are similar but not exactly same and are described in the specific sections below.

 ## map